xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

   Reason: Both Q053 and Q060 are governed by computational_tension between information that must be preserved and the difficulty of exploiting or accessing it efficiently.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Both address fundamental limits on processing information, one at a thermodynamic level and one at an algorithmic time-space tradeoff level.
+  Reason: Both address fundamental limits on processing information, one at a thermodynamic level and one at an algorithmic time space tradeoff level.

-### 2.4 Cross-domain edges
+### 2.4 Cross domain edges

 These connect Q060 to problems in other domains that can reuse its components.

 * Q100 (BH_EARTH_PANDEMIC_RISK_L3_100)
-  Reason: Uses dynamic tradeoff ideas for maintaining and querying large, time-evolving risk signals in global monitoring systems.
+  Reason: Uses dynamic tradeoff ideas for maintaining and querying large, time evolving risk signals in global monitoring systems.

 * Q121 (BH_AI_ALIGNMENT_L3_121)
-  Reason: Can reuse Q060’s dynamic oversight cost models to estimate minimal monitoring overhead in high-stakes alignment scenarios.
+  Reason: Can reuse Q060 dynamic oversight cost models to estimate minimal monitoring overhead in high stakes alignment scenarios.

 * Q123 (BH_AI_INTERP_L3_123)
   Reason: Applies dynamic data structure tension to internal representation indexing, where interpretability tools must maintain and query evolving feature maps.